-Mountainlands Community Housing Trust (MCHT) has provided Transitional Housing since 2003.
+Mountainlands Community Housing Trust (MCHT) has provided Temporary Housing since 2003.
 This housing program is the first of its kind in Summit and Wasatch Counties and currently consist of 10 apartments reserved for families and individuals in need.
-Eligible participants are provided with a place to live and are connected with available resources, case management and mentorship.
+To facilitate healing participants are provided with a private place to live and connected with available resources, case management and mentorship.

 The causes of homelessness are very complex and include many factors that are both structural, such as, housing or job related and individually based like divorce, domestic violence or disabling conditions.
 Homelessness can have devastating consequences for the families and can ultimately result in the breakup of the family and adversely affect children’s development.

 Very low income families are often difficult to distinguish from homeless families.
 The common characteristics of homeless and poor families includes extreme poverty, single mothers, low education level, young, parents and children, less social support, racial and ethnic minorities, high levels of government assistance and high rates of domestic violence.
 Homeless families tend to stay in emergency shelters longer than unaccompanied homeless individuals.
 Most reported a situational crisis, divorce, loss of employment, victimization and housing crises as the major factors that lead to homelessness.